 The Society participates in and runs a number of activities to encouraging the public and young people to appreciate and engage with mathematics.

-The LMS Popular Lectures are annual talks given by a mathematician about mathematics, whcih are accessible and inspiring to the general public.
-They were created to appeal to people who have an interest in high-level mathematics but who do not necessarily have high-level training.
+The LMS Popular Lecture is an annual talk given by a mathematician about mathematics, which is accessible and inspiring to the general public.
+The event was created to appeal to people who have an interest in high-level mathematics but who do not necessarily have high-level training.